kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 tower      LoadBalancer    10.233.63.191   139.198.110.23  8080:30721/TCP       16h
 ```

-There is always a LoadBalancer solution in the public cloud, and the external IP should be allocated by Load Balancer automatically.
+> Generally, there is always a LoadBalancer solution in the public cloud, and the external IP should be allocated by Load Balancer automatically.
 If your clusters are running in an on-premises environment (Especially for the **bare metal environment**), we recommend you to use [Porter](https://github.com/porter/porter) as the LB solution.

 {{</ tab >}}